S-06953

 Plain Language

-Large developers must provide written notice to all employees of their whistleblower protections, rights, and obligations under the RAISE Act.
-The notice must be distributed within 90 days of the article's effective date or of the developer first qualifying as a large developer, whichever is later, and at the commencement of each new employee's employment.
-Additionally, a physical notice must be posted conspicuously in well-lighted, easily accessible locations where employees frequently gather.
-The statute does not specify an electronic distribution method for remote workers.
+Large developers must notify all employees of their whistleblower protections, rights, and obligations within 90 days of the statute's effective date (or within 90 days of first qualifying as a large developer, whichever is later).
+New employees must be notified upon hire.
+A physical notice must also be posted conspicuously in well-lighted, easily accessible locations customarily frequented by employees.
+The statute does not specify a separate accommodation for remote workers, which may create practical compliance questions for distributed workforces.

 Statutory Text